haaannn123/haaannn123/README.md

 - 👋 Welcome to my github!
 My name is Han.
-I am currently a student at App Academy,to become a fullstack developer. 👋
+I am currently a student at App Academy. 👋
 - When I am not coding, I love to read, cook, and go out into nature.
 I am also interested in boardgames, movies, and rock climbing.
 - Ask me about any of my projects and please reach out to me if you want to collaborate!